jnmandal/yfs-bot/README.md

 # yfs bot
 This is a bot for gaining an unfair advantage in your yahoo fantasy football league.

+## summary
+This bot uses an embedded sql database (h2) with long polling/web sockets to queue messages via external messenger services.
+It can be deployed and run as a standalone jar file and only requires a few environment variables be set.

 ## setup
 * get you some JDK 1.8, and the most excellent leiningen package manager/build tool
 ```